 Changes to New Zealand Work Visas

-In October 2019 Immigration New Zealand announced changes to how employers will be able to employ migrant workers on the new temporary work visa (the Employer-Assisted Work Visa) to come in to affect by 2021.
-The first step for all employers is to get accredited.
+In October 2019 Immigration New Zealand announced planned changes to how employers will be able to employ migrant workers under the new temporary work visa they propose to introduce in 2021.
+The first step will be for all employers to get accredited.
 This means Immigration New Zealand need to approve you to employ migrant workers.